Simple Guide to Types of Whisk(e)y : Bourbon, Scotch, Rye

 - Japanese Whisky – Japan

-They all are distilled from various and/or specific grains (corn, wheat, rye, oats, and barley) and aged in barrels.
+All these types of whiskey are distilled from various and/or specific grains (corn, wheat, rye, oats, and barley) and aged in barrels.
 In a basic sense, whiskey is simply distilled, hop-less beer (99.9% of the time – we have had a whiskey which used hops too).
 Grains are steeped and yeasted, converting the sugars from the grains into alcohol.
 Each grain has a different sugar content level.
 For example, corn has a higher sugar content than wheat or rye, giving a whiskey made with corn a sweeter taste than one with wheat or rye.
 After converting the sugars to alcohol, whiskey making deviates from beer making and goes through various distillation processes, dependent on which type of whiskey it is.
 They are all at least 40% alcohol by volume (80 proof).

 Each country has its own set of regulations for producing their whiskies.
 These regulations combined with their local natural resources, agriculture, and traditions create the foundations for each country’s whiskey.
-Let’s take a look
+Let’s take a look.

 Is it Whisky or Whiskey?